xSimas/youtube-playlist-shuffle/README.md

 # YouTube Shuffle Extension

-This is a web browser extension that I wrote for myself which fixes YouTube's playlist shuffle functionality.
-The extension is compatible with Chromium-based browsers (Chrome, Brave, etc).
+This is a web browser extension that implements a new YouTube playlist shuffle functionality.
+The extension is compatible with Chromium-based browsers (Google Chrome, Brave, etc).

 My main issue with the default shuffle was the non-randomness of the shuffles and YouTube's algorithmic selections for the next video, even though the playlist is "shuffled".

-This extension implements a basic JavaScript's `Math.random()` shuffle to randomly select the next video from a playlist when the current one ends.
+This extension implements a basic JavaScript's `Math.random()` video selection from the currently active playlist.
+A new video is randomly selected when the current one ends.

 ![Image](https://i.imgur.com/N2rrwPt.png)